benjaminhuang13/ultimate_budget_spreadsheet/README.md

 # ultimate_budget_spreadsheet
 I created the ultimate budget insight dashboard using Google Sheets.
-This makes it easy for anyone to adopt for free!
+This makes it easy for anyone with almost any level of technical skills to adopt for free!

 The template can be found [here](https://docs.google.com/spreadsheets/d/1xKW-EdDXVN5nontaMy65wKUhzzwoup9d2lv-R4R6o7s/edit#gid=1620446718).
 Make a copy onto your own Google Drive!